rose-pine/misskey/readme.md

 - Under "Instance-wide default light theme", paste the contents of `l-rosepinedawn.json5`
 - Under "Instance-wide default dark theme", paste the contents of `d-rosepine.json5`

-To add as a pickable theme without making it the default theme, follow the "v12.107.0 and below" instructions, but omit the patch step
+To add as a pickable theme without making it the default theme, follow the "v12.107.0 and below" instructions, **but skip step 2!**

 </details>

-v12.107.0 and below
+#### v12.107.0 and below

 <details>

+1.
 ```
 cd misskey # (or wherever your misskey folder is)
 git clone https://github.com/rose-pine/misskey.git rosepinethemes
 mv ./rosepinethemes/*.json5 ./packages/client/src/themes/
 rm -rf ./rosepinethemes
 ```

+2.
 Apply the following diff to `packages/client/src/store.ts`:
 ```diff
 -		lightTheme: require('@/themes/l-light.json5') as Theme,